Moondust

 Early on in my programming journey, syntax highlighting aided my understanding the coding.
 However, as I gained more experience, I found myself relying less on it.
 Eventually, I realized that the abundance of colors was very straining on my eyes and made it difficult to focus and concentrate.

 Moondust is tailored for each syntax individually.
-At present, it supports CSS, Dockerfile, fish, Go, Go Module, Go Sum, HTML, INI, JavaScript, JSON, JSON with Comments, JSON Lines, JSX, Makefile, Ruby, Rust, Shell Script, SQL, Swift, TOML, TypeScript, TSX, and YAML.
-For a detailed demonstration of syntax highlighting, feel free to navigate to the respective syntax.
+At present, it supports CSS, Dockerfile, fish, Go, Go Module, Go Sum, HTML, INI, JavaScript, JSON, JSON with Comments, JSON Lines, JSX, Makefile, Python, Ruby, Rust, Shell Script, SQL, Swift, TOML, TypeScript, TSX, and YAML.

 In the initial phase, Moondust was primarily a modification of the GitHub Theme.
 I owe a great deal of gratitude to the Primer team for their work.